 Department of Juvenile Services

-Hope Health Systems, inc. has been providing mental health and substance abuse services to detained youth at the Baltimore City Juvenile Justice Center, also known as the Department of Juvenile Services (DJS), for the past nine years.
+Hope Health Systems, inc. has been providing mental health and substance abuse services to detained youth at the Baltimore City Juvenile Justice Center, also known as the Department of Juvenile Services (DJS), for over a decade.
 Our clinical team has a proven track record of providing clear results.
 At the Baltimore City Juvenile Justice Center, HHS was able to have all of the existing Civil Rights of Institutionalized Persons ACT (CRIPA) deficiencies removed.
 Other achievements at the Juvenile Justice Center include:

 - Implemented mental health assessments.

 - Developed suicide protocols and suicide prevention training.